FoMo-HRI/FoMo-HRI.github.io/workshop/call-for-papers.md

 # [](#dates)Important Dates

-Important Dates (All deadlines are at 23:59 Anywhere on Earth time):
+Important Dates (all deadlines are at 23:59 Anywhere on Earth time):

 - **Submission deadline:** February 2, 2024